douglasgscofield/bioinfo/scripts/README.md

-                  If 0, process *all* reads in the input file --wide INT    Use INT for the 'too wide' first heuristic above [47] --narrow INT  Use INT for the 'too narrow' second heuristic above [10] --verbose     Output includes the input filename followed by a TAB character
+                  If 0, process *all* reads in the input file --wide INT    Use INT for the 'too wide' first heuristic above [47] --narrow INT  Use INT for the 'too narrow' second heuristic above [10] --solexa      Add Solexa base-64 (beginning with 59 ';') as one of the types to guess.
+If this type of quality encoding is detected, '59' is produced on stdout.
+Without this option, only '33', '64' or error '??' are reported.
+    --no-solexa   Do not include Solexa base-64 ('59') as one of the quality types to guess.
+This is the default.
+    --verbose     Output includes the input filename followed by a TAB character

     --help | -?
 Generate this help output